anesskap12/US_BabyNames_1880_2010/README.md

 as we can see the the diversity increased overtime, but we can also see that the girls names have always been more diverse than those of the boys and even the rate of evolution is far bigger then it's counterpart

-3.Analysing the evolution of the last letter
+3. Analysing the evolution of the last letter

 we start of by a function that takes the last letter of each name :
 ```python